feng443/RUDSWeek6API/README.md

 # Unit 6 | Assignemtn -What's the Weather Like?

-If you want to run the code, please install Python package citipy and geopy.
+If you want to run the code, please install Python package citipy:

 ```bash
 pip install citipy